DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ---

-### MIX ENVELOPE IN DETAIL<a name="mixenvelope"></a>
+### MIX ENVELOPES, IN DETAIL<a name="mixenvelope"></a>

 The MIX ENVelope is the essence of Vector Synthesis.
 Unlike traditional ADSR envelope (who control a VCA, or a VCF cutoff/resonance), the MIX ENVelope is a **timed** automation curve for oscillators crossfading (volume parts of each).
-Typically, this envelope - if enabled, triggered and controlled by the **GATE** input jack - follows a 2D trajectory into "the diamond" (like the joystick **-or-** the combined X & Y input jacks do).
-Also, loop is possible, useful to create movements for very long held sounds (like pads).
+Typically, this envelope - if enabled, is triggered and controlled by the **GATE** input jack - and follows a 2D trajectory into "the diamond" (like the joystick **-or-** the combined X & Y input jacks can do).
+Also, looping a mix envelope is possible, useful to create movements for very long sustained sounds.

 When the MIX ENVelope is enabled (ON), the mix between each oscillator is firstly controlled by the MIX ENVelope.
-However, the physical joystick (**-or-** the combined X & Y input jacks, **but not both at the same time**) applies an "offset" to the running mix envelope.
+However, the physical joystick (**-or-** the combined X & Y input jacks, **but not both at the same time**), in this case, will apply an "offset" to the mix envelope.

-While the envelope is triggered, a visible small diamond is running along vectors (visible from first page of MIX context).
+While the envelope is triggered, a visible small diamond is running along vectors (visible from the first page of MIX context).

 Every program have its MIX ENVelope settings, and can be turned on or off, regardling your needs.